shan-shaji/day_picker/README.md

 # Day Picker

-A Flutter Example which helps us to select days in a week.
+A Flutter widget library which helps us to select days in a week.

 ## Screenshot